-In recent times, if you have come over to any message on your phone stating that ‘paying utility bills with your credit card will result in double taxation under Goods and Services Tax‘, it is just a rumor; you do not have to worry about it.
-The government of India has clarified about such information being false news.
+In recent times, if you have come over to any message on your phone stating that ‘paying utility bills with your credit card will result in double taxation under Goods and Services Tax‘, it is just a rumour; you do not have to worry about it.
+The government of India has clarified about such information is false news.

 Who Has to Pay Tax on Transaction Fees for Credit Card Payments?